kalekundert/wellmap/README.rst

 ``[row.A]``
    Define conditions for all the wells in the specified row ("A" in the example above).
 Rows must be specified using uppercase letters.
-Currently, rows beyond "Z" are not supported.

 ``[col.1]``
    Define conditions for all the wells in the specified column ("1" in the